If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 NotesIcon.png This game has a notes page

-Despite these additions, it's generally seen as the inferior version due to lingering (and in some cases worsened) bugs from the Dreamcast version, a less polished art style (primarily owing to the removal of the original's Lantern lighting engine), and having none of the DLC.
+Despite these additions, it's generally seen as the inferior version due to bugs (both those lingering from the Dreamcast version and new ones), a less stable frame rate, an overreliance on specular highlights (primarily owing to the removal of the original's Lantern lighting engine), and having none of the DLC.
+Additionally, DX would serve as the basis for subsequent ports that introduced more issues and further tarnished the game's reputation.

 This page lists unused content exclusive to DX.
 For content that appeared in the original version, look here.